cs3157/seatingcharts/README.md

 Usage
 -----
-Update 11/3/2022:
-Simply download roster from the Grades tab of courseworks without re-formatting.

-Update 10/2/2022:
-Thing's changed!
-We regularly get a huge class size (over 300 students.)
-So XXXurxo wrote a helper script to handle multiple rooms in one shot; here is how to use it:

-1. Download the roster from the Grades tab of courseworks; save it as roster.csv, which contains three columns: Student ID, Student Name, and blank.
-NO HEADER!!!!! (see sample_roster.csv)
+1. Download the roster from the Grades tab of courseworks; save it as roster.csv(see sample_roster.csv.)

 2. Download all the images from the photo roster in coursworks by chrome extensions, and save them in the images folder